charlesxucheng/aws-study-notes/VPC.md

 The NAT gateway should be placed in a public subnet because it needs a Public IP address (Elastic IP) and a direct route to the Internet Gateway (IGW).
 It also have a private IP address.
 Define a route in the private subnet's routing table with destination (e.g. 0.0.0.0) to be the NAT gateway ID.

+### Traffic Routing for Networks with Overlapping CIDR Ranges
 You can use a private NAT gateway (and a transit gateway) to enable communication between networks even if they have overlapping CIDR ranges.

+For example, suppose that the instances in VPC A need to access the services provided by the instances in VPC B. A and B have overlapping CIDR ranges.

+Each VPC has its original IP address range, which is non-routable, plus the routable IP address range assigned to it by the IP management team.
+VPC A has a subnet from its routable range with a **private NAT gateway**.
+The private NAT gateway gets its IP address from its subnet.
+VPC B has a subnet from its routable range with an **Application Load Balancer**.
+The Application Load Balancer gets its IP addresses from its subnets.

+Traffic from an instance in the non-routable subnet of VPC A that is destined for the instances in the non-routable subnet of VPC B is sent through the private NAT gateway and then routed to the **transit gateway**.
+The transit gateway sends the traffic to the Application Load Balancer, which routes the traffic to one of the target instances in the non-routable subnet of VPC B. The traffic from the transit gateway to the Application Load Balancer has the source IP address of the private NAT gateway.
+Therefore, response traffic from the load balancer uses the address of the private NAT gateway as its destination.
+The response traffic is sent to the transit gateway and then routed to the private NAT gateway, which translates the destination to the instance in the non-routable subnet of VPC A. ([Source](https://docs.aws.amazon.com/vpc/latest/userguide/nat-gateway-scenarios.html))

+### IPv6 to IPv4 NAT
 A NAT gateway supports network address translation from IPv6 to IPv4, popularly known as NAT64.
 NAT64 helps your IPv6 AWS resources communicate with IPv4 resources in the same VPC or a different VPC, in your on-premises network or over the internet.
 You can use NAT64 with DNS64 on Amazon Route 53 Resolver or use your own DNS64 server.

 **Difference between an egress-only internet gateway and an NAT gateway:** An egress-only internet gateway is for outbound only IPv6 traffic.
 To enable outbound-only internet communication over IPv4, use a NAT gateway instead. [(Source)](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.)